SurajReddyThummala/Weather-App/README.md

 visit localhost:8080 on browser

-This project is a part of Udemy Stephen Grider Course
+This project is a part of Udemy Stephen Grider Course.